Aidar5/nattoeng/docs/source/book/09_functions/1_create_func.rst

 Creation of functions
 ----------------

-Creation of a function:
+Creation of function:

 * functions are created with a reserved word **def**
 * **def** followed by function name and round brackets
-* the parameters that the function accepts inside brackets
+* parameters that the function accepts inside brackets
 * after round brackets goes colon and from a new line with indent there is a block of code that the function executes
 * optionally, the first line may be a comment, so-called **docstring**
 * function can use **return** operator